eads/hhdcpython/LESSON.md

 That's why there's a line that reads `output = process()` in that section.
 It can help to read that line right-to-left.
 On the right side, you're calling the function called `process()` -- you're asking the little machine to do something for you.
 On the left side, you're assigning the output of the `process()` function to a variable called `output`.

 Just like the function named `process`, you *could* call the variable just about anything you want.
 But in programming, clarity trumps creativity.
+(Tangentially, keeping track of stuff that *you* name, versus stuff that is just built-in, is one of the great challenges and confusing parts of programming for newcomers.)

+In all events, the key idea to keep in mind is that the function is where you put the processing code.
+The `__name__ == '__main__'` block is where you execute the processing code and see what it did.